-I was suddenly and traumatically plunged into the quagmire of mental illness when my son was diagnosed autistic.
-At that time the psychiatric profession had declared autism to be caused by “maternal rejection”, and psychotherapy for mother was the treatment.
+My own encounter with psychology occurred when my three-year-old son was diagnosed autistic.
+At that time Bruno Bettelheim, a psychologist at the University of Chicago, was promoting a theory that autism was caused by “maternal rejection”, and psychotherapy for mother was the treatment.
 I also suspect we were unknowingly involved in a "scientific study".
-Today a law has been passed making it illegal to involve people in research without their knowledge and consent, but during the early 20th Century, the height of scientific materialism, just about anything scientists wanted to do was considered ethical - after all, they were the priests of our modern religion, and whatever they did was for the good of mankind.
+During the early 20th Century, the height of scientific materialism, just about anything scientists wanted to do was considered ethical - after all, they were the priests of our modern religion, and whatever they did was supposedly for the good of mankind.
 In 1961, Kennedy, with a mentally disabled sister (who had been scientifically lobotomized), was our new President, and money was available for research on defective children.
-A generation of enthusiastic, young therapists had just completed training and were eager to display their wondrous, new, scientific power to cure.
-There was a problem.
-Most therapists were men in those days (as were most doctors), and those nice young men were reluctant to be explicit.
+A generation of enthusiastic, young therapists had just completed training and were eager to display their wondrous, modern, scientific power to cure.
+Some therapists were bullies, convinced that their scientific truths justified coercion.
+However even the most benign therapists faced a problem.
+Most of them were men in those days (as were most doctors), and some of those nice young men were reluctant to be explicit.
 Maternal rejection is a pretty offensive concept, and how could they convince women it was nothing more serious than a mild, easily cured infection?
 How could they slip Mother a dose of psychotherapy without explaining exactly what they were doing?
-It took several decades, but eventually it was the therapists themselves who were cured of their bizarre thinking, rather than mothers of autistic children.
-Psychotherapy was finally abandoned as a treatment for the most serious mental illness, such as schizphrenia.
-Although psychotherapists did retain it for such things as neurosis, which some people might regard as mere varialtions of normal.
+Awful as the experience was, I often managed to see humor in it.
+And hopefully the medical establishment has learned to view psychologists promoting theories with more caution.

 A Few Autistic Questions